matt1432/android_vendor_bromitewebview/README.md

 # Bromite System Webview

-This is a repositery hosting the make files and apk to successfully implement Bromite's System Webview in an arm64/armv8 android device ROM by using an overlay and adding the app to the system.
+This is a repositery hosting the make files and apk to successfully implement Bromite's System Webview in an arm64/armv8 android device ROM.
+It uses an overlay, adds the app to the system and removes AOSP's webview to do so.

 I recommend using [lineageos4microg/docker-lineage-cicd](https://github.com/lineageos4microg/docker-lineage-cicd) to build it.

 To do this, add a repo manifest file to include this repository like so :